tickelton/AABall/README.md

 ## License

-flopbear is distributed under the terms of the ISC license.
+AABall is distributed under the terms of the ISC license.

 See LICENSE for details.